oracle-samples/oci-autonomous-json-db-datasync-sample/README.md

 •	You will need a process to delete the Vault secrets once they are no longer needed.
 One option is to write a Function, that can do the clean-up task periodically.

-•	retry and process call payload has the key _no_of_records_to_process_ to set the no of messages to process in a single call.
-Do change this to a smaller number if processing of each message takes time and there is a possibility of Function to time out.
+•	retry and process call payload has the key _no_of_records_to_process_ to set the no of JSON documents to process in a single call.
+Do change this to a smaller number if processing of each document takes time and there is a possibility of Function to time out.

-•	retry and process call response  _has_next_ key which is either true or false.
+•	retry and process call response  _has_next_ key has a value either true or false.
 It indicates if there are further records available for processing.
  To process large number of messages together,invoke retry sequentially after checking if  _has_next_ key value of the previous call.

 •	The sample function handles PUT, POST and DELETE operations.
 To add or remove operations, change the _process-data_ Function code.
 Also change the _targetRestApiOperation_ section of the payload.